README

 Solver

-oscilate.MMS.dyn_sys.Dynamical_system: the dynamical system consideredoscilate.MMS.mms.Multiple_scales_system: the system obtained after applying the MMS to the dynamical systemoscilate.MMS.steady_state.Steady_state: the MMS results evaluated at steady state and (if computed) the system’s response and its stability.
+oscilate.MMS.dyn_sys.Dynamical_system: the dynamical system consideredoscilate.MMS.mms.Multiple_scales_system: the system obtained after applying the MMS to the dynamical systemoscilate.MMS.mms_oscillator.Multiple_scales_oscillator: a sub-class ofoscilate.MMS.mms.Multiple_scales_systemto treat the system’s equations in oscillator form (classical approach)oscilate.MMS.mms_complex.Multiple_scales_complex: a sub-class ofoscilate.MMS.mms.Multiple_scales_systemto treat the system’s equations in complex form (alternative approach)oscilate.MMS.steady_state.Steady_state: the MMS results evaluated at steady state and (if computed) the system’s response and its stability.

 These classes are described in details in the Modules section of the documentation.
-A visual description of their connection with other classes is provided in Main module architecture.
+A visual description of their interconnection with other classes is provided in Main module architecture.

 Examples

 Application examples are proposed in the documentation.
-They include:
+They include several examples on one and multi-degrees-of-freedom systems:

 Outputs